 Next morning Bizwell led us on a walk on the Zambian side of Victoria Falls.
 We found a quiet spot for our boxed lunch, before walking the historic Victoria Falls bridge which connects Zimbabwe to Zambia.
 Mid bridge we had the option to bungee jump.
 We passed on this, but enjoyed watching other brave (and younger) people leap from the bridge.

 The border crossing was an eye-opening experience!
 Trucks carrying copper were lined up for about a mile waiting for customs.
 Baboons made themselves comfortable on the top of the trucks.
-People pedaled bikes loaded four foot high with produce or wood that they traded on the opposite side.

 Bizwell helped us through immigration before turning us over to Douglas, a seasoned guide from Wilderness Camps.
 He took us through the area of the park that lies in Zimbabwe, a great addition to our day as the water flow on this side is twice what we’d seen in Zambia.

-High Tea at the luxurious Victoria Falls Hotel
+Afternoon Tea at the luxurious Victoria Falls Hotel

 I love High Tea and have the immense good fortune to be married to a man who indulges me.
-And where better to have High Tea than the Victoria Falls hotel?
+And where better to have Afternoon Tea than the Victoria Falls hotel?
 We left the park and made the huge transition to the Colonial Era to the Victoria Falls Hotel.
 The grounds were immaculate, rich green with hedges of fragrant flowers.
 A pianist played as we had tea, finger sandwiches and dainty desserts.
 Wow!
 And us in our dusty safari wear.

 Walking Safari to the White Rhino

 We returned to camp and headed to lunch only to find the tables unset.
 Bizwell told us he had something to show us and took us to the boats.
-We headed to an island where a guide took the lines and shouted “welcome to Fantasy Island!”
+We headed to an island where a guide took the lines and shouted “welcome to Fantasy Island!”.
 Our wonderful Sanctuary staff has prepared a gourmet picnic on the island – such a great surprise!

 Off to Botswana in a four-seater plane where I, the fifth passenger, had to sit in the luggage area…